Last Updated on 9 July 2021 by Dan

 A holiday is just good for the soul.
 There’s nothing I love more than the thrill of exploring a place, finding out about the culture and history of a place and most importantly of all for me – the food!

 Now a holiday is great, but it’s often not the cheapest of things in the world.
-As a money site, we want to make sure you can squeeze the absolute most of your holiday for the least amount of pennies.
+As a money site, we want to make sure you can squeeze the absolute most of your holiday for the least amount of cash, so we thought we’d write a guide to getting a great value holiday.

-I’ve had some tremendous success with my approach here – a particular moment of pride was managing to arrange an equivalent trip for £1,500 less than the best quote I’d got from an agent for the holiday (without making any significant modifications or compromises in terms of quality).
+I’ve had some tremendous success with my approach here where I’ve been able to arrange a great value holiday but in high quality hotels, countries and resorts – a particular moment of pride was managing to arrange an equivalent trip for £1,500 less than the best quote I’d got from an agent for the holiday (without making any significant modifications or compromises in terms of quality).

-Now I don’t want to scare you but I go quite in depth here and this is probably me at my most geeky.
+Now I don’t want to scare you but I go quite in depth in this article – this is probably me at my most geeky.
 When you start reading this you may think “Ok, this looks like a lot of work” or “doing all that would spoil the holiday for me” I want to reassure you in a couple of ways.

 I usually spend probably between 4-8 hours researching a holiday once I’ve decided where I want to go.
-Now some will instantly recoil in sheer horror at that figure, but I’d point to the £1,000+ saved above.
-That’s working out as over £100 an hour in “payment”, a much better rate than my and most non-footballers job will pay!
-Now I don’t always save quite this much, but I do consistently get gains that make the time worth it and get the most out of my holiday as a result.
+Now some will instantly recoil in sheer horror at that figure, but I’d point to the £1,000+ saved above in securing a great value holiday.
+That’s working out as well over £100 an hour in “payment”, a much better rate than most people who aren’t a professional footballer will receive!

-Regardless, you can still make significant savings only doing part of this guide if you want a shorter version.
-I recommend doing the hotel cost reduction section of the guide, which can save you very significant wedge of cash with putting only about 15-30 minutes in.
+Regardless, you can still make significant savings and achieve a great value holiday only doing part of this guide if you want a shorter version.
+If you want to do this I recommend focusing the hotel cost reduction section of the guide, which can save you a very significant wedge of cash and hopefully net you that great value holiday with putting only about 15-30 minutes in.

 So – onward.